Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • effective treatment with antibiotics is possible only against the background of dietary nutrition;

-• the use of antibacterial drugs in combination with drugs that improve the functioning of the intestinal microflora will prevent the possible occurrence of side effects.
+• the use of antibacterial drugs in combination with medications that improve the functioning of the intestinal microflora will prevent the possible occurrence of side effects.
 The most popular means for this are probiotics.

 Ways to restore intestinal microflora